 The key focus of SEA is to take environmental issues, and in particular 'likely significant environmental effects' of a P/P, into consideration during the plan or programme making process.
-The key stages in the SEA process as outlined in the Environmental Protection Agency's (EPA) SEA Process Checklist and as they relate to the Draft Plan are outlined in Figure 3.1 and Table 3.1.
+The key stages in the SEA process as outlined in the Environmental Protection Agency's (EPA) SEA Process Checklist and as they relate to the Plan are outlined in Figure 3.1 and Table 3.1.

-The preparation of the Draft Plan, Strategic Environmental Assessment (SEA), Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) have taken place concurrently and the findings of the SEA, AA and SFRA have informed the Plan.
+The preparation of the Plan, Strategic Environmental Assessment (SEA), Appropriate Assessment (AA) and Strategic Flood Risk Assessment (SFRA) have taken place concurrently and the findings of the SEA, AA and SFRA have informed the Plan.

-The Draft Plan, SEA Environmental Report, AA and SFRA documents will be placed on public display as part of the required statutory public consultation.
+The Draft Plan, SEA Environmental Report, AA and SFRA documents were placed on public display between the 24 February and 12 May 2022 as part of the required statutory public consultation.